RaghavSaboo77/TheSareeStore/README.md

-# sareesonline
+# The Saree Store

-Developed a Web and Android application which uses firebase as the backend for authentication and storing the user's data.
+A Web and Android application which uses firebase as the backend for authentication and storing the user's data.
-This app provides the Features to Add a product(A saree) which is in realtime update across all the app's currently running.
+This app provides the Features to mark sarees as favourites, add items to cart, buy now, view previous orders and an option for the shopkeeper to add a new product.